kenmanheimer/volto-navigation-dropdown/README.md

 Further work needed:

+* Does not respect Volto control panel Navigation depth setting.
+  * It doesn't make sense to prevent navigation by menu beyond some arbitrary depth.
 * Screen boundaries are not handled well, so that entries in hierarchies that stretch to the edge of the screen could be unreachable and unselectable.
 This is a problem in the underlying React libraries but